Raivis80/First-Milestone-Project/README.md

 W3C CSS Validation Warning "-moz-max-content is an unknown vendor extension" *Mozilla Firefox css property maximum width fit content*

-    In order to Validate CSS, Solved this issue by replacing it with the following CSS Property...
+    In order to Validate CSS, Solved this issue by replacing it with the following CSS declaration...

-    "width: max-content;"  Text will not wrap with this property but it works in my case.
+    "width: max-content;"  Text will not wrap with this declaration but it works in my case.

 ### **Fixed Bugs and Issues**
  - Custom colors, position and width for the Boostrap NavBar, most of the Bootstrap NavBar components was redesigned and replaced.
  - Drop-down menu, bootstrap toggle hamburger menu was replaced with font awesome "bars" icon to match website color Scheme.
- - Issue with CSS property "width: fit-content;" does not work on Firefox browser.
-Solution for the issue found [Here](https://developer.mozilla.org/en-US/docs/Web/CSS/width) to use of CSS property "width:-moz-max-content;" with W3C CSS Validation warning.
+ - Issue with CSS Declaration "width: fit-content;" does not work on Firefox browser.
+Googled for "fit-content aternative" and CSS Declaration "width: max-content;" worked.
+Text does not wrap but in my case it is accetable and Solution works.
- - Issues with content overflow on the right hand side on mobile devices.
-Using Chrome DevTools I was able to detect that, mostly there was issues with bootstrap grid system paddings.
-Using CSS Property "padding: 0;" resolved most of them.
+ - Issues with content overflow on the right side on mobile devices.
+Using Chrome DevTools I was able to detect that, most of tehe time there was an issues with bootstrap grid system paddings.
+Using CSS Declaration "padding: 0;" I was able to resolve most of them.
- - Contact Form custom background and placeholder text color to match website color sheme. solution [here](https://stackoverflow.com/questions/2781549/removing-input-background-colour-for-chrome-autocomplete) with W3C CSS Validation warnings.
+ - Issue with contact form custom background color and placeholder text color to match website color sheme. solution [here](https://stackoverflow.com/questions/2781549/removing-input-background-colour-for-chrome-autocomplete) with W3C CSS Validation warnings.

 ### **Further Testing**
 -  Tested on Chrome, Opera and Firefox desktop version browsers.
 -  Chrome DevTools was used to Test variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX for responsiveness.
 -  Testing was done to ensure that all Links were linking correctly.